 As a chocolate business without a storefront, we’re able to play and create freely without being tied down by a set offering or retail demands.
 This pushes us to keep adapting, keep up with trends, and keep experimenting and playing in the kitchen.
 We also offer fully customisable services to our clients – they can pick the shapes, colours, designs and flavours of bonbons for their establishment, thus creating something truly unique and bespoke.

-What’s been your biggest challenge since the business launched?
+What’s been the biggest business challenge?

 Understanding what the business needs of me or which direction I should pursue next as the demand grows.
 We only launched last February and went from making a hundred chocolate samples a month to thousands per week for high-end clientele.
 At this stage, we find ourselves in that awkward business phase of ‘being too small to be big’ and ‘too big to be small’ – if that makes sense.

-With every new client or opportunity that comes along, I wonder how we’ll adapt to meet the demand… at times, the opportunities and success can feel daunting.
+With every new client or opportunity that comes along, I wonder how we’ll adapt to meet the demand… at times, the success can feel daunting.
 Overall, the growing pains of being a small business with limited capital (as the sole owner) has been the biggest challenge, but I’m here for the journey!

 Working as a pastry chef before becoming a chocolatier taught me about flavour pairings, textures and profiles, which have greatly helped me along this journey.
 I also source inspiration online from chefs and chocolatier muses, as well as the odd TikTok trend.